jeyrb/release2mqtt/README.md

 # release2mqtt

-Publish new release version info to MQTT
+Publish new release version info to MQTT, with support for HomeAssistant auto discovery

 ## Configuration